chrisbao/MSFin/README.md

      > Note: please generate new GUID for the Word manifest file.

-   - Update the display name and description default value to SmartLink.
+   - Update the display name and description default value to ContosoO365DocSync.

    - Update the icon url default value to the one provisioned in Azure.